 Some advantage plans even offer additional health coverage at zero additional cost over your Part B premium!

-You can join a Medicare Advantage plan:
+You can join a Medicare Advantage plan in 2014:

 - When you first get Medicare (Initial Enrollment Period)

 - During certain times each year (Annual Enrollment Period)